MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

 An application representing the integration is required for EAMs to issue the id_token_hint.
 The application can be created in two ways:

 - Created in each tenant that uses the external provider.
 - Created as one multi-tenant application.
-Privliged Role Administrators need to grant consent to enable the integration for their tenant.
+Privileged Role Administrators need to grant consent to enable the integration for their tenant.

 A multi-tenant application reduces the chance of misconfiguration in each tenant.
 It also lets providers make changes to metadata like reply URLs in one place, rather than require each tenant to make the changes.